Brent Huffman

 (He/Him/His)

-Brent E. Huffman is a professor of journalism at Medill as well as a working documentary filmmaker, director of long-form television programs, and photojournalist.
+Brent E. Huffman is a professor and Director of Documentary Journalism at Medill as well as a working documentary filmmaker, director of long-form television programs, and photojournalist.
 At Medill, Huffman teaches documentary theory and production as well as long-form video storytelling in the undergraduate and graduate levels.
 He also teaches photojournalism courses.

 Huffman advises on local and international student documentary and long-form video and photo projects.
 He specializes in international documentary filmmaking in Asia, Africa, and the Middle East.
 Recently, he has been examining China’s international presence in Africa, Afghanistan, and Pakistan.
 He is passionate about international issues involving human rights and social justice.